-Fire Service Policy Objectives taken from IDP Strategic Obje Strategic Objective (SO): Health, Safety and Environment (Municipal KPA) Municipal Key Municipal Key Focus Area (KFA): Disaster Management Ref. no. Name of Key Performance Indicator (KPI) Unit of Measurement Annual Target 2015/2016 Actual 2015/2016 TL28 Review the Disaster Risk Management Plan and submit to Council Number of plans reviewed and submitted to 1 0
+Fire Service Policy Objectives taken from IDP Strategic Obje Strategic Objective (SO): Health, Safety and Environment (Municipal KPA) Municipal Key y Focus Area (KFA): Disaster Management Ref. no. Name of Key Performance Indicator (KPI) Unit of Measurement Annual Target 2015/2016 Actual 2015/2016 TL28 Review the Disaster Risk Management Plan and submit to Council by 31 May Number of plans reviewed and submitted to Council by 31 May 1 0